-Few topics in psychology generate more heat and less light than national IQ data.
+Average IQ by country is one of the most searched โ€” and most misunderstood โ€” topics in cognitive science.
 On one side you have people who cite country rankings as if they settle deep questions about human potential.
-On the other you have people who dismiss the data entirely as racist pseudoscience.
+On the other you have people who dismiss the data entirely as pseudoscience.
 Both positions miss the real story.

 The data is real.
 The rankings reflect genuine differences in measured cognitive test performance across countries.
-And those differences are explained almost entirely by environmental factors โ education quality, nutrition, healthcare access, economic development, and test familiarity โ rather than anything innate about national populations.
+And those differences are explained almost entirely by environmental factors โ€” education quality, nutrition, healthcare access, economic development, and test familiarity โ€” rather than anything innate about national populations.
+Understanding what IQ actually measures is essential before drawing any conclusions from cross-national comparisons.

 This article gives you the actual numbers, the honest methodology, and the context that makes the data intelligible rather than misleading.